Swamy-s-Tech-Skills-Academy-2026/github-foundations-in-practice/src/04_github-tools/README.md

 ## Learning Path

-1. Start with `github-actions.md` to understand Actions concepts
+1. Start with `README.md` (this file) for the roadmap
-2. Review `workflows-basics.md` for workflow structure
-3. Study `github-pages.md` for static site deployment
-4. Explore `marketplace.md` for available integrations
+2. Follow the planned files above as they are added

 ---